rom-rb/rom/README.md

 ## ROADMAP

 ROM is on its way towards 1.0.0.
-Please refer to [issues](https://github.com/rom-rb/rom/issues) for details.
+You can see an overview of tasks scheduled for 1.0.0 on our [waffle board](https://waffle.io/rom-rb/rom?label=1.0.0).
+Please notice that most of the 1.0.0 features/changes will become part of minor (0.x) upgrades before 1.0.0 final gets released.

 ## Community